-The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, South Australia, were fished by seven purse seiners during the 2005-06 quota year, but various live bait, pontoon-towing and feeding vessels were also involved.
-Fishing commenced in mid December 2005 and finished in mid March 2006 for the season.
-There was some further finishing at the end of November 2006, which falls into this quota year.
+The one- to five-year-old SBT, which school from late spring to autumn in surface waters of the eastern Great Australian Bight, South Australia, were fished by six purse seiners during the 2006-07 quota year, but various live bait, pontoon-towing and feeding vessels were also involved.
+Fishing commenced in early December 2006 and finished in early April 2007 for the season.